Table 6.38 — EEs for EAs whose label begins with C

 TELEPHONE Used for the transmission of telephone signals.
 6

-CAMOUFLAGE_TYPE The <MATERIAL> and/or technique used to camouflage an <OBJECT>.
+CAMOUFLAGE_TYPE The <MATERIAL> and/or technique used to camouflage an <OBJECT>; camouflage type.

 DEAD_VEGETATION Cut, dead <VEGETATION>.
 1